ARM-software/perf-libs-tools/README.txt

      export LD_PRELOAD=$PWD/lib/libarmpl-summarylog.so

+   If your application is itself threaded you should use the library libarmpl_mp-summarylog.so instead as this will enable correct logging from the different threads all calling Arm Performance Libraries functions concurrently.

 2) When you are building your application ensure that you are linking in the shared library (e.g. libarmpl_lp64_mp.so) rather than the static library (e.g. libarmpl_lp64_mp.a).